A large percentage of our students participate in co-curricular activities.

 For more detailed Club Day Description and Advisors, click here.

-We offer 25 varsity sports teams.
+We offer 27 varsity sports programs.
 Click here for a list of coaches.

 Ohio High School Athletic Association: attendance at one meeting is required of the student athlete and one parent.
 This meeting is offered before the fall, winter and spring sports seasons.

 BWHS utilizes a variety of practice and game sites, which can be found on the website.
 Parents are responsible for providing transportation to sporting events and practices.

 We have a Strength and Conditioning Coach and a Certified Athletic Trainer on staff.
 The weight room will have posted hours during the summer and school year.
 It is open to all students.